davidegirardi/zos-pivoting/README.md

     - generate and upload a JCL
     - start a connection against `cc_server` and start a tunneled clear-text shell
     - start the shell management
- * the resulting shell is a nearly full-features SH shell
+ * the resulting shell is a nearly full-featured SH shell
  * there is a custom `_runssh` command which can be used to run further ssh commands.
 The best use is pivoting.

 For example, to get access to TN3270 on your localhost run: